mvaneijgen/upcoming-vita-games/README.md

 ## Here are the steps to add or edit a game on the website

 ##### Step 1.
-Head over the the [embeds.yml file](https://github.com/mvaneijgen/upcoming-vita-games/blob/gh-pages/_data/games.yml) and Click the edit button (the pencil icon top right)
+Head over to the [embeds.yml file](https://github.com/mvaneijgen/upcoming-vita-games/blob/gh-pages/_data/games.yml) and Click the edit button (the pencil icon top right)

 ##### Step 2.
 Copy this: